Trump says he will do ‘something’ about homelessness

 “I came to listen and to learn from those who are living on Skid Row, those who are serving the people who are living on Skid Row and not just in terms of addressing challenges here but how that might apply to this country,” O’Rourke said.
 “You could argue that Los Angeles has the best perspective in the United States of America on this issue.”

 AP reporter Kevin Freking contributed to this report from aboard Air Force One.
-John Antczak contributed from Los Angeles.
+John Antczak contributed from Los Angeles and Juliet Williams contributed from San Francisco.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.